mathew-kurian/TextJustify-Android/README.md

 | :------------:    |:---------------|
 |  **`OPEN`**       | Scroll caching for very large documents i.e. > 4000 paragaphs |
 |  **`OPEN`**       | Support more features like `TextView` in terms of `Paint` settings  |

+#Demo
+Download the demo on [Google Play Store](https://play.google.com/store/apps/details?id=com.mathewkurian.text.demo).
+Currently the user interface of the demo only supports Android (5.0) Lollipop.
+Support other versions will come soon.

 #Screenshot